anchore/syft/README.md

     # Note that all template paths are based on the current syft-json schema.
     # same as -t ; SYFT_TEMPLATE_PATH env var
     path: ""

+  # all spdx-json format options
+  spdx-json:

+    # include space indention and newlines
+    # note: inherits default value from 'format.pretty' or 'false' if parent is unset
+    pretty: false

+  # all cyclonedx-json format options
+  cyclonedx-json:

+     # include space indention and newlines
+     # note: inherits default value from 'format.pretty' or 'false' if parent is unset
+     pretty: false

+  # all cyclonedx-xml format options
+  cyclonedx-xml:

+     # include space indention
+     # note: inherits default value from 'format.pretty' or 'false' if parent is unset
+     pretty: false

 # cataloging packages is exposed through the packages and power-user subcommands